29 things to do when starting university

 Amid all the hype surrounding freshers', it's easy to forget that there's actually quite a bit to do when you get to uni (that doesn't involve drinking).

-Aside from surviving freshers' week, you'll want to get organised and settled in as quickly as possible.
+Having spent your summer preparing for university, you'll want to get organised and settled in as quickly as possible.
 After all, this place will be your home for the next three years (or more!).

 What to do when you get to university